Language selection

 Import

-22. Nuclear substances, prescribed equipment or prescribed information will be detained by the border services officer at the point of importation if:
+22. Nuclear substances, prescribed equipment or prescribed information will be detained by the BSO at the point of importation if:

 23. Detained goods may be released when authorization is received from the CNSC.
 Obtaining this authorization is the responsibility of the importer and will be provided directly to the CBSA from the CNSC by email.